robin-rpr/calos/doc/dev.rst

 The Charliecloud test suite has a workflow that can build images by two
 methods:

-1. From a Dockerfile, using :code:`ch-image` or another builder (see :code:`common.bash:build_()`).
+1. From a Dockerfile, using :code:`clearly image` or another builder (see :code:`common.bash:build_()`).

 2. By running a custom script.